Brooke Burke Says She and Ex David Charvet Have a 'Deep Love' & Will 'Always Have a Great Relationship'

 The former Dancing with the Stars host opened up about the state of her relationship with Charvet more than a month after she filed for divorce in early April.

-“We have a long history and a deep love and I am confident to say we’ll always have a great relationship,” said Burke, 46, while at the Global Gift Foundation USA Women’s Empowerment Lunch in Beverly Hills on Thursday.
+“We have a long history and a deep love and I am confident to say we’ll always have a great relationship,” said Burke, 46, while at the Global Gift Foundation USA Women’s Empowerment Lunch in Beverly Hills at the Yardbird Southern Table & Bar on Thursday.

 The actress also opened up about how she helped her children adjust to the separation.